unaveragetech/Page_viz_loop/driverpro.md

 This script is a comprehensive tool for automating page views on GitHub profiles, simulating user interactions to mimic real browsing behavior while collecting performance statistics.
 It uses multi-threading for efficiency and randomizes actions to reduce the chance of being flagged as a bot.

-Feel free to ask if you need further explanations or specific details!